- Status: Project phase

 Aim

 The EVIT program aims to research and develop technologies, methods, and tools for end-to-end formally verified software and hardware components.
 It also seeks to establish an ecosystem of developers and users.
+To this end, researchers aim to make formal verification automatically applicable to more complex systems in the future.
+The necessary basic research will extend over a period of five to ten years and can only be completed in a follow-up project.

 Disruptive Risk Research